 - Visual inspection for damage especially to the insulation.

 - Test there is no electrical insulation leakage.

 - Print and attach a Tag to the appliance or device stating the company who carried out the testing, barcoded asset number, date of testing, the retest date, the technician who carried out the test and the outcome of the testing.

 - Produce Test Certificates and Asset Register in electronic format emailed to you.

 - Remind you when your testing is due for re-test.

-- Repair or replace some items were possible that are damaged.
+- Repair or replace some items were possible that are damaged if required.

 How often do they need to be tested?

 The frequency at which you need to complete appliance testing and tagging will be dependent upon the type of work environment.
 The table below outlines how often your electrical appliances should be tested and tagged.
-Depending on the environment some items eg. office kitchens will need to be tested every 12 months whilst other items such as fixed PC’s in an office may only need to be tagged every 5 years.
+Depending on the environment some items eg. construction sites every 3 months, office and/or kitchen appliances will need to be tested every 12 months, whilst other items such as fixed appliances may only need to be tagged every 5 years.